Ex-cop Jason Stockley found not guilty in black man's death

 Story highlights

-- Verdict announced Friday in murder trial of ex-St. Louis officer Jason Stockley
+- Ex-St. Louis officer Jason Stockley is acquitted in murder trial

-- Stockley is accused of killing of black motorist Anthony Lamar Smith in 2011
+- Stockley was accused of killing of black motorist Anthony Lamar Smith in 2011

-St. Louis is on edge for possible unrest as it awaits a judge's ruling Friday in the murder trial of a white former police officer who killed a black motorist nearly six years ago.
+"This Court, in conscience, cannot say that the State has proven every element of murder beyond a reasonable doubt, or that the State has proven beyond a reasonable doubt that the defendant did not act in self-defense," St. Louis Circuit Judge Timothy Wilson wrote in his ruling.

+St. Louis Circuit Attorney Kimberly Gardner said she was "disappointed" with the judge's decision.

-Jason Stockley, then a St. Louis officer, shot dead Anthony Lamar Smith, 24, after a police chase in December 2011.
+Stockley, then a St. Louis officer, shot dead Anthony Lamar Smith, 24, after a police chase in December 2011.

 Stockley pleaded not guilty, saying he acted in self-defense and believed Smith was reaching for a gun in his car.
-Prosecutors have accused the officer of planting a silver revolver to justify the shooting.
+Prosecutors accused the officer of planting a silver revolver to justify the shooting.

-The defendant waived his right to a jury trial, and closing arguments in the case before St. Louis Circuit Judge Timothy Wilson were August 9.
+The defendant waived his right to a jury trial, meaning the ruling was left to Wilson.

-A verdict will be handed down Friday, according to Susan C. Ryan, a spokeswoman for the St. Louis circuit attorney's office.
+Anticipation of the verdict has had St. Louis on edge and preparing for possible unrest in case Stockley was acquitted.

+"What the country needs to know is, every single person in our country, we have a right to be mad," said Al Watkins, an attorney for Smith's fiancée, Christina Wilson, after the verdict.
+"We have a right to disagree.
+We have a right to express our opinion.
+We have a right to protest."

 Barricades, peace pleas

-Activists have said they are planning mass protests if Stockley is not convicted, according to CNN affiliate KMOV in St. Louis.

-But Smith's fiancée has urged the community to avoid violence whatever the outcome of the trial.
+Smith's fiancée also has urged the community to avoid violence.

-"However it goes, I ask for peace," Christina Wilson said at a news conference this week with Missouri Gov. Eric Greitens.
+"However it goes, I ask for peace," Christina Wilson said at a news conference earlier this week with Missouri Gov. Eric Greitens.

+Activists have said they were planning mass protests if Stockley weren't convicted, according to CNN affiliate KMOV in St. Louis.

-Authorities have set up barricades around the courthouse and intensified security in preparation for protests if the former officer is acquitted, according to KMOV.
+Authorities have set up barricades around the courthouse and intensified security in preparation for protests, according to KMOV.

 Greitens said the Missouri National Guard has been activated to protect residents and property after the verdict.